Ambiguous Links: Addressing the issues

 3. Which of the following links from the email would be considered an ambiguous link?

-A. Click here” link is the option that needs more clarity.
-Please remember that screen readers users can navigate solely by interacting with the links.
-So, the word join alone does not provide enough context to alert the user to the specific destination for the link.
+Screen readers users can navigate solely by interacting with the links.
+So, “click here” alone does not provide enough context to alert the user to the specific destination for the link.
 The other two links provide more contextual information.

 Resources